feedbackward/offgen/README.md

 A visual "explainer" notebook for learning criteria as an additional degree of freedom in our machine learning methodology (presented at [VISxAI 2025](https://visxai.io/)) by Matthew J. Holland.

-## If you just want to read the notebook

-Feel free to just read through [the notebook as-is on GitHub](https://github.com/feedbackward/offgen/blob/main/offgen/explainer-static.ipynb).
-Here is a brief introduction to it.

-In machine learning, losses (or rewards) are the fundamental source of data-driven *feedback* that make learning algorithms work.
-Much of the research literature, both theoretical and applied, is centered around the design of *loss functions* (input: model candidate and data point, output: real value), with the tacit assumption that at training time, *individual losses will be summed* over to construct a final objective function to be optimized.
-This approach is the bedrock of traditional machine learning (also called empirical risk minimization), but the choice of summing or averaging over losses leads to tradeoffs (e.g., poor worst-case performance, weak high-probability guarantees, issues with fairness or privacy, etc.), meaning that naively averaging over losses might not lead to the outcomes we hope for at test time.

 ## Interactive notebook

 Launch the interactive version in your browser (no install needed):